fssa-batch3/vignesh.ramachandran__web_project/README.md

 - Scenario 1: Successfully remove Menu/Category from cart
     - Steps:
         1. Log in as a buyer.
+        2. click the "cart" in the nav bar.
-        2. Navigate to the cart page.
+        3. It navigate to the cart page.
+        4. click the "remove" button which cart menu you want to remove.
-        3. Remove the selected Menu/Category from the cart.
+        5. It remove the selected Menu/Category from the cart.
     - Expected Result:
         - The Menu/Category is removed from the user's cart.